-5.2 Desired accuracy of the behavior models
+4.2 Desired Accuracy of the Models

 Another problem is knowing when to stop improving the model.
-In science for science's sake, there is no limit -- the model is continually improved.
+In science for science's sake, there is no limit-the model is continually improved.
 In the case of engineering-like applications, such as behavioral models in synthetic environments, knowing when to stop is a valid question.
-In many cases we do not know how accurate these models have to be in order to be useful, and at what point additional accuracy is no longer worthwhile.
+In many cases we do not know how accurate these models have to be in order to be useful and at what point additional accuracy is no longer worthwhile.
+For example, does having an emotional, simulated opponent lead to better or worse training?

 The purpose and goals of each modeling project will help determine when to stop development, so they need to be carefully laid out when developing a model of behavior.
-The stopping rule also applies to the synthetic environment as well as the model -- there is no point in developing a simulation that is too detailed.
-This question is becoming more important as the models become more accurate and more modifiable.
+The stopping rule also applies to the synthetic environment as well as the model-there is no point in developing a simulation that is too detailed.
+This question is becoming more important as the models become more accurate and modifiable.

-5.3 Aggregation and disaggregation of behaviors
+4.3 Aggregation and Disaggregation of Behaviors

-A clear requirement for simulations in synthetic environments is the ability to aggregate or summarize subunits and in other situations the ability to disaggregate and place the subunits from a larger grouping.
+A clear requirement for simulations in synthetic environments is the ability to aggregate or summarize subunits and, in other situations, the ability to disaggregate and place the subunits from a larger grouping.
 When the tanks in a platoon are each simulated in a platform-level simulation, they must be aggregated to display them as a platoon on a more abstract or larger-scale map.
 Similarly, higher-level units may have to be placed into a simulation when moving a larger unit into a platform-level simulation.
-This aggregation (or disaggregation) may need to occur multiple times when crossing levels of resolution in order to provide the right level for a report.
+This aggregation (or disaggregation) may need to occur multiple times when crossing levels of resolution to provide the right level for a report.

 This area has received a limited amount of study, yet it is a common need across multiple types of simulations.
 None of the cognitive architectures examined in Pew and Mavor (1998, Table 3.1) or here offer any insight.
-The only related actions are that several of the architectures (e.g., COGNET, Soar) are designed to support multiple agents.
+We can only note that several of the architectures (e.g., COGNET, Soar) are designed to support multiple agents.

-5.4 Summary
+4.4 Summary

 Environments for interacting with existing modeling architectures are generally poorer than those now provided for most programming languages.
 The requirements for modeling are greater than general programming, including the need for adjustable accuracy, different levels of analyses, and multiple measurements from running programs.
 These factors contribute to making modeling difficult.
-We need new models, and new techniques for building and using models.
+We need new models and new techniques for building and using models.